harshyatishmishra/Java-8-Features/Java-8 Features.md

 ```
 * Without Curly braces, we cannot use the return keyword
 * Within curly braces, if we want to return some value compulsory we should use the return statement.
-* If the type of the parameter can be decided by compiler automatically based on the context then
+* If the type of the parameter can be decided by the compiler automatically based on the context then
   we can remove types also.
-* If multiple parameters present then these parameters should be separated with comma (,).
+* If multiple parameters present then these parameters should be separated with a comma (,).
 * If zero number of parameters available then we have to use empty parameter [ like ()].
   Ex: ()->sop(“hello”);
 * Similar to method body lambda expression body also can contain multiple statements.
 If more
-  than one statements present then we have to enclose inside within curly braces.
+  than one statement present then we have to enclose inside within curly braces.
 If one statement
   present then curly braces are optional.
 * Once we write lambda expression we can call that expression just like a method, for this
   functional interfaces are required.